Jimmy Hoffa: Other accounts and speculation

 In the book I Heard You Paint Houses: Frank "The Irishman" Sheeran and the Closing of the Case on Jimmy Hoffa (2004), author Charles Brandt writes that Frank Sheeran, an alleged professional killer for the mob and a longtime friend of Hoffa, confessed to killing him.
 According to the book, Sheeran claims O'Brien drove him, Hoffa, and fellow mobster Sal Briguglio to a house in Detroit.
 The house belonged to an elderly widow who was lured out of her house, making it an implausible location for law enforcement to suspect.
 Sheeran claims he shot Hoffa dead at that house.
 Sheeran then claimed Hoffa's body was taken to a crematorium in another state and cremated.
 Other evidence refutes Sheeran's claims.
 The truthfulness of the book, including the parts about Sheeran's confessions to killing Hoffa, has been disputed by "The Lies of the Irishman", an article in Slate by Bill Tonelli, and "Jimmy Hoffa and 'The Irishman': A True Crime Story?" by Harvard Law School Professor Jack Goldsmith, which appeared in The New York Review of Books.
 Buccellato doubts that the Mafia would have entrusted an Irish American with this role and also believes that Hoffa would have refused to travel that far from the restaurant.

 Hoffa's body was rumored to be buried in Giants Stadium.
-In a 2004 episode of the Discovery Channel show MythBusters, "The Hunt for Hoffa", the locations in the stadium in which Hoffa was rumored to be buried were scanned with a ground-penetrating radar.
+In a 2004 episode of the Discovery Channel show MythBusters, "Buried in Concrete", the locations in the stadium in which Hoffa was rumored to be buried were scanned with a ground-penetrating radar.
 It was intended to reveal if any disturbances indicated a human body had been buried there, but no trace of any human remains was found.
 In addition, no human remains were found when Giants Stadium was demolished in 2010.
 In one of his jailhouse confessions published in a biography released after his death in 2006, Richard Kuklinski claimed that he was part of a four-man team who kidnapped and murdered Hoffa.
 Former FBI agent Robert Garrity, who worked on the Hoffa case, dismissed Kuklinski's claims as a hoax.
 Other authorities have also stated that Kuklinski's involvement in Hoffa's disappearance is unlikely.

-In 2012, Roseville, Michigan, police took samples from the ground under a suburban Detroit driveway after a person reported having witnessed the burial of a body there around the time of Hoffa's 1975 disappearance.
-Tests by Michigan State University anthropologists found no evidence of human remains.